 Of course, whilst services such as CMCB have helped to make great strides towards making Cambodia’s great digitization project a reality, there are some severe challenges to face.
 The ICT sector that is expected to drive this future economy, for example, is going to require a major groundswell in skilled workers to meet the increased market demand.

 We often think of disruption as a sudden change and digital transformation has been an increasingly disruptive influence in the banking sector for years now.
 For banks in Cambodia, change is happening at an increasing speed.
 But those that want to remain relevant will need to up their digital disruption game sooner, rather than later, at least if they want to be able to compete with the agility of the fintech upstarts and the might of the global behemoths.

 Many incumbent banks in the region are making the necessary difficult choices to position themselves for the digital age, but those that have yet to join them will need to push through the barriers and adopt a digital mindset if they want to compete beyond 2019.

-Whilst Cambodia has grand ambitions regarding its digital expansion, it also lags behind its ASEAN neighbours on several digital fronts. the country’s year-on-year internet penetration growth rate was relatively low at 12% – compared to 28%, 29% and 33% in Vietnam, Myanmar and Laos, respectively.
+Whilst Cambodia has grand ambitions regarding its digital expansion, it also lags behind its ASEAN neighbors on several digital fronts. the country’s year-on-year internet penetration growth rate was relatively low at 12% – compared to 28%, 29%, and 33% in Vietnam, Myanmar, and Laos, respectively.